sta323-523-sp21/hw_04/README.md

 The data in `data/` is from [Wake County Open Data](https://data-wake.opendata.arcgis.com).
 There are two shapefiles in that folder.
 They are boundary files that correspond to the Wake County line and zip codes.
-The `restaurants.rds` contains information on inspections, violations, and the location of restaurants in Wake County.
+The `restaurants.rds` file contains information on inspections, violations, and the location of restaurants in Wake County.
 This was put together using the three “Restaurant - Yelp” datasets on the Open Data site.

 Get started by reading in each of the shapefiles with the following code.